 g.
 For new County Residential Development, the applicant shall provide a detailed rationale explaining how a Conservation by Design Subdivision approach has been considered in the plans for the proposed Country Residential area.
 The use of a conservation by design approach is required where the subject site is: i. within or adjacent to a High-Priority Landscape or an identified Environmentally Significant Area (ESA); ii. adjacent to or within a sensitive biodiversity, wetland or lakefront area; or iii. in close proximity to amenities, transportation, and infrastructure networks. h.
-The County may investigate the creation of a density bonusing program to encourage developers to use a conservation by design approach to subdivision to protect on-site natural features.
-The County may explore the creation of a transfer of development credits (TDC) or transfer of subdivision densits (TSD) program to preserve agricultural land, High Priority Landscapes and ESA areas within the County. j.
+The County may investigate the creation of a density bonusing program to encourage developers to use a conservation by design approach to subdivision to protect on-site natural features. i.
+The County may explore the creation of a transfer of development credits (TDC) or transfer of subdivision densit (TSD) program to preserve agricultural land, High Priority Landscapes and ESA areas within the County. j.
 Any proposed country residential development shall not exceed a maximum density of 50 lots per quarter section as required by the Edmonton Metropolitan Region Growth Plan.
-Innovative Communities The County encourages innovative community development (e.g. shared systems, conservation design, shared servicing) throughout the County where it does not unduly impact agricultural operations or fragment agricultural land.
-Innovative Housing a.
+7.1.2 Innovative Communities a.
+The County encourages innovative community development (e.g. shared systems, conservation design, shared servicing) throughout the County where it does not unduly impact agricultural operations or fragment agricultural land.
+7.1.3 Mixed land uses and rural complete communities a.
+A mix of land uses may be supported in Country Residential and Lakefront Residential Areas to support the creation of rural complete communities.
+Where land uses other than residential are considered, all applicable MDP policies shall apply. b.
+The County will update Area Structure Plans and the Land Use Bylaw to support a greater mix of land uses in residential areas.
+7.1.4 Innovative Housing a.
 The County promotes innovative housing forms to ensure the provision of a diversity of housing options and affordability levels to Parkland residents.

-High Priority Landscapes & Environmentally a.
-New residential development in High Priority Landscapes shall complete a Biophysical Impact Assessment process as part of any Conceptual Scheme, Area Structure Plan, redesignation, subdivision or development permit application, as outlined in Appendix 2: Requirements for Technical Reports and Studies .
-Significant Areas b.
+7.1.5 High Priority Landscapes & Environmentally Significant Areas a.
+New residential development in High Priority Landscapes shall complete a Biophysical Impact Assessment process as part of any Conceptual Scheme, Area Structure Plan, redesignation, subdivision or development permit application, as outlined in Appendix 2: Requirements for Technical Reports and Studies. b.
 New residential development in Rural Agricultural Areas shall have regard for provincial and municipally designated Environmentally Significant Areas (see Figure 5: Environmentally Significant Areas).
 A Biophysical Impact Assessment process shall be required as part of any Conceptual Scheme, Area Structure Plan, redesignation, subdivision or development permit application where the proposed development is located within or adjacent to and Environmentally Significant Area, High Priority Landscape, watercourse, wetland or waterbody.
-Innovative Housing High Priority Landscapes &

-Community Parks, Recreation and Open Space a.
+7.1.6 Community Parks, Recreation and Open Space a.
 Conceptual Schemes and Area Structure Plans for multi-parcel residential development outside a hamlet must provide for public gathering places such as parks, open spaces and community facilities that are safe, accessible and, when practicable, linked to existing pathways and open space.
-Buffering a.
+7.1.7 Buffering a.
 Where a multi-parcel subdivision is to be located adjacent to existing non-residential uses, such as agriculture, industrial or commercial land uses, the developer shall incorporate buffering and landscaping elements to minimize impacts.
-Emergency Services Considerations a.
-All developments shall be properly serviced by fire services, including access roads and water sources, as require by the County.
+7.1.8 Emergency Services Considerations a.
+All developments shall be properly serviced by fire services, including access roads and water sources, as require by the County. b.
 The County may require, as part of any residential subdivision or development proposal, the completion of a wildfire hazard study or a wildfire protection plan integrating FireSmart design principles.
-Recreation and Open Space Buffering Emergency Services

-7.1.8 Residential Development on Lakefront and Riparian Areas
+7.1.9 Residential Development on Lakefront and Riparian Areas